What is the current status of this program?

 What other incentives could I use to help me accomplish my goals?

-If you have plenty of cash, it may be more advantageous to purchase the solar, rather than leasing it.
+If you have plenty of cash and/or good credit, it may be more advantageous to purchase the solar, rather than leasing it.
 If you wish to own rather than lease your solar, but you can’t afford to pay cash, these resources may help:

 - Your solar installer can tell you what loans are available.
 New loans may eventually be available through the IRA’s Greenhouse Gas Reduction Fund, once court cases holding back that funding are settled.